 Understand How Deposits Are Credited

 This is why when you deposit a large check from out of state, the bank may put a hold on it until funds are collected.
 This protects you from spending the money before you actually get it.
-And sometimes the check will not clear and you will need to pay the bank back if you have already spent the money.
-However, there are some ways to avoid a hold if you can’t wait for the money, though these tactics don’t always work.
+That way, if the check were to bounce for some reason, you wouldn't owe the bank money.
+There are some ways to avoid a hold, such as requesting an ACH transfer or a cashier's check, but these tactics don’t always work.

 Checks Do Not Clear Your Account Immediately